adeanam/React-JS-Developer---Ade-/README.md

 This application includes the following functionalities:

-* **Search Repository:** Search and type from menu bar then press or click enter, then the feature will show result of searched username repository.
+* **Search Repository:** Search and type from menu bar then press or click enter, then the feature will show result of searched username and their repository.

 ## Technologies Used

 * **React:** A JavaScript library for building user interfaces.
 * **TypeScript:** A strongly typed superset of JavaScript that compiles to plain JavaScript.
 * **Vite:** A fast build tool for modern web projects.
-* **Tailwind CSS** For styling the application.
+* **Tailwind CSS:** For simple and fast styling the application.

 ## Setup and Installation